 Members of the Vestry

-John Schaefer, Junior Warden
+John Schaefer, Senior Warden

 John has been worshiping at Holy Trinity since 2021 and currently serves with We Pick Up Litter, attends Adult Forum, and sings in the Choir.
 He served on the Vestry in 2023.
 John was raised by missionary parents in Ghana, West Africa, in a broad range of churches that centered on Baptist and Pentecostal congre-gations.
 He has taught Anthropology at Miami Regionals since 2012, where he has focused most recently on courses in human biological evolution, as well as refugees and the Middle East, although his narrower training is in Moroccan pop culture, with graduate training at Arkansas and Texas.
 At Miami, John has been involved in the Faculty Alliance union organizing effort (AAUP/AFT).